Phonics & Reading

 It is an expectation that children read their home reading book every night and complete activities in their reading journal.

 Whole class reads: Each class has dedicated time to read and enjoy a book together.
 Some children may choose to follow along whilst others just enjoy listening.
+We have a whole school reading spine, which allows the children to come across a range of texts and authors.
+You can find the reading spine in the tabs at the side.

 Reading around the curriculum: Reading is a skill that leads to good learning across all aspects of the curriculum and each class ensures there are a range of topic books available to promote topics that are being delivered through the learning challenge curriculum.

-Read Write Inc: In the Early Years and Key Stage 1 we deliver a consistent approach to phonics using a programme called ReadWrite Inc. Every child in EYFS and Key Stage 1 works through the programme to help them decode (sound out) words that they read and spell.
-Reading is linked into understanding what they have read and also links into short writing activities.
+Read Write Inc: In the Early Years and Key Stage 1 we deliver a consistent approach to phonics, using a programme called Read Write Inc. Every child in EYFS and Key Stage 1 works through the programme to help them decode (sound out) words they read and spell.

 Please download the Phonics Guide for Parents to give you more information about Read Write Inc.

-Where children may find phonics difficult, staff deliver additional sessions, 1:1 support and also provide children with sight vocabulary interventions such as the 5 minute box.
+Where children may find phonics difficult, staff deliver additional sessions, 1:1 support and also provide children with sight vocabulary interventions such as; the 5 minute box.
 Teachers will always keep you informed if your child is having additional support.